 Future travelers will want to easily see if you have something available that works with their schedule.
-Make sure your calendar is up-to-date at all times, and compatible with mobile!
+Make sure your calendar is up-to-date at all times, and of course compatible with mobile access!

 People who are researching vacations in today’s world want to be able to book a spot and pay for their reservation from the comfort of their home.

-There are lots of options for you to choose from, but make sure the pricing structure doesn’t hamper your cash flow, and it’s geared specifically for the needs of tours and activities (instead of accommodation, for example).
-Your vendor should be constantly tweaking their software in ways that will help you run your business – that way, its more than just a booking system.
+There are lots of options for you to choose from, but make sure the pricing structure doesn’t hamper your cash flow, and ensure that the platform is geared specifically for the needs of tours and activities (instead of accommodation, for example).
+Your vendor should be constantly tweaking their software in ways that will help you run your travel business – that way, it’s more than just a booking system.

 Travelers today use the Internet for the majority of their reservations, whether for their flights, their hotels or their excursions.
 In fact, our latest findings from the Australian and New Zealand Industry Survey results revealed that 86.43% of respondents are using real-time bookings on website as their primary tool to taking bookings.

 In researching what to do at their destination, they usually go to sites like TripAdvisor.
 This is why you will want to have a well-developed presence on the Internet in order to gain the most customers and earn repeat business from people who frequently travel to your little corner of the world.

 So to sum up, what should a travel website include to encourage bookings?